zachariahmclean/trace/README.md

 # Calculate instability metrics

-All of the information we need to calculate the repeat instability metrics has now been identified.
-We can finally use `calculate_instability_metrics` to generate a dataframe of per-sample metrics.
+All of the information we need to calculate the repeat instability metrics has been identified.
+We can use `calculate_instability_metrics()` to generate a dataframe of per-sample metrics.

 ``` r